iamthiago/db-aws-stream/README.md

 ## Flow

+1. Create an actor that will be responsible to receive the topic name where the data should be sent.

-1. Stream data directly from postgres using Slick and it's DatabasePublisher return type.
+2. Stream data directly from postgres using Slick and it's DatabasePublisher return type.

-2. Parse it address to a string format, which could be sent to SNS.
+3. Parse it address to a string format, which could be sent to SNS.
 In this simple example I'm only calling toString, but in a real world application, you can consider a json format to be sent.

-3. Publish the addresses to a SNS topic in the Sink process.
+4. Publish the objects to a SNS topic in the Sink process.

 ## Useful links